 - The Study network on the labour market and employment (RETEL; Réseau d'étude sur le marché du travail et de l'emploi) is an initiative of the ministry of Labour, Employment and the Social and Solidarity Economy.
 It aims to produce studies from existing data in order to improve the overall knowledge base of the labour market situation.
 The RETEL regularly publishes reports on the labour market and organises annual conferences on relevant issues related to the labour market and employment

-- The Interregional Labour Market Observatory (IBA; Interregionale Arbeitsmarktbeobachtungsstelle) consists of a network of specialised institutes or public services of the Greater Region.
-The IBA prepares information on the labour market for the political leaders of the Greater Region in order to enable practical applications concerning the structural employment policies.
-It publishes reports on the labour market situation on a regular basis
+- The Interregional Labour Market Observatory (OIE; Observatoire interrégional du marché de l'emploi) consists of a network of specialised institutes or public services of the Greater Region.
+The IBA-OIE prepares information about the labour market for the political leaders of the Greater Region in order to enable practical applications concerning the structural employment policies.
+These reports are published on a regular basis.

 - The Federation of Luxembourgish Industrials (FEDIL; Federation des industriels luxembourgeois) is a multi-sector business federation representing the industry, construction and business services sectors.
-It conducts a bi-annual survey, in the industrial sector and in the sector of information technology and communication, to explore companies' skill needs and to balance the vocational training supply and demand.
+It conducts a bi-annual survey, in both the industrial and information technology and communication sector, to explore companies' skill needs and to balance the vocational training supply and demand.

 Skills forecasting is also based on research outputs of international institutions such as the Organisation for Economic Co-operation and Development (OECD) and the European Centre for the Development of Vocational Training (CEDEFOP) (OECD, 2015 and CEDEFOP, 2015).
 The data provide important information for policy-makers of the ministry of Education, Children and Youth and the ministry of Labour, Employment and the Social and Solidarity Economy.

-Forecasting systems show that most future job opportunities in Luxembourg will require high-level qualifications and that most job opportunities will be for professionals (high level occupations in science, engineering, healthcare, business and teaching) (e.g. CEDEFOP, 2015).
+Forecasting systems show that most future job opportunities in Luxembourg will require high-level qualifications (high level occupations in science, engineering, healthcare, business and teaching) (e.g. CEDEFOP, 2020).

-Labour market and skills forecasting are not used in a systematic way by educational authorities, so that they do not have a direct and systematic impact on the development of school programmes or curricula (European Commission/EACEA/Eurydice, 2016a).
+Labour market and skills forecasting are not used in a systematic way by educational authorities, so that they do not have a direct and systematic impact on the development of school programmes or curricula (Eurydice et al., 2020).